Burtson-Labs/bandit-engine/README.md

 - 🔌 Plug-and-play React chat, modal, and management surfaces
 - 🧠 Memory, vector knowledge, and provider switching behind a secure gateway
 - 🎨 Full MUI theming, dark mode, and branding controls out of the box
-- 🌐 Multimodal support (voice, images, documents) with Ollama, OpenAI, Azure OpenAI, and Anthropic today — tell us which providers you need next so we can prioritize them
+- 🌐 Multimodal support (voice, images, documents) with Ollama, OpenAI, Azure OpenAI, Anthropic, and xAI today — tell us which providers you need next so we can prioritize them
 - 🛠️ CLI scaffolding, sample gateway, and docs to launch in minutes

 ## Quick Links